back

 • Public Records and Collections: Information on bankruptcies, judgments, or tax liens within the last seven years.
 However, some negative information can remain for extended periods until the statute of limitations runs out.

 While getting a private student loan with poor credit is challenging, it’s still possible.
 Multiple private lenders are willing to work with individuals with bad or unestablished credit scores.
-However, it would help if you inquired with different financial institutions to find the best loan terms.

 What Is a Hard Money Lender?